Time-Lagged Recurrence: a data-driven method to estimate the predictability of dynamical systems: Results and discussion

-Other than the Lorenz system, results for other idealized dynamical systems are also presented to assess the behavior of our local predictability index in notable cases.
-In particular, we consider the chaotic Rössler system, and the stochastic spring-slider system introduced in~\cite{gualandi2023deterministic} to describe laboratory and slow earthquakes (Supplementary Information Section~\ref{sec:SI-others}).
-The results for all these additional systems are as expected.
-For the Rössler system, we obtain a similar behavior as the Lorenz-63 system.
-For the stochastic spring-slider system, we obtain a relatively low predictability, that is expected given the stochastic nature of the system.
-We note that the results included in the Supplementary Information is representative of several additional test cases that were performed as part of this study, and that can be found in the repository containing the code for the local predictability index that is provided as part of this study.

-We additionally compare our results with the nonlinear local Lyapunov exponent (NLLE)~\cite{ding2007nonlinear,huai2017quantifying}, an established index used to quantify local predictability that we find closely relevant, as reported in Supplementary Information Section~\ref{sec:SI-NLLE}.
-The results for the NLLE display some notable differences with our local predictability index while also showing some similarities.
+We additionally compare our results with the nonlinear local Lyapunov exponent (NLLE)~\cite{ding2007nonlinear,huai2017quantifying}, an established index used to quantify local predictability that we find closely relevant, as reported in SI Appendix section 4.
+The results for the NLLE display some notable differences with our local predictability index while also showing some similarities (see SI Appendix Fig. S6).
 These differences are arguably due to the use of different perspectives in defining predictability.
 Their framework stems from the Lyapunov exponent, focusing on the exponential error growth rate, while our method is rooted in the concept of \textit{recurrences} in dynamical system theory.
 We acknowledge that both methods have their own caveats: NLLE predefines the rule of error growth, while our method neglects the information on trajectories that have left the neighborhood.
-To overcome this, we propose an extension of our predictability index by accounting for the information given by the distances of all the neighboring trajectories -- i.e., both those that remained close to the reference state and those that departed from it, as shown in Supplementary Information Section~\ref{sec:SI-extension}.
+To overcome this, we propose an extension of our predictability index by accounting for the information given by the distance of all the neighboring trajectories -- i.e., both those that remained close to the reference state and those that departed from it, as shown in SI Appendix section 5.